whaakman/azure-docs.nl-nl/articles/power-apps/powerapps-register-api-hosted-in-app-service.md

-<properties
+---
-	pageTitle="Develop or create an API hosted in the app service environment in PowerApps Enterprise | Microsoft Azure" description="Learn how to register a custom API hosted in app service environment in the Azure portal" services=""
+title: Develop or create an API hosted in the app service environment in PowerApps Enterprise | Microsoft Docs
-    suite="powerapps"
-	documentationCenter=""
-	authors="MandiOhlinger"
-	manager="dwrede"
-	editor=""/>

-<tags
-   ms.service="powerapps"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="05/02/2016"
-   ms.author="guayan"/>
+description: Learn how to register a custom API hosted in app service environment in the Azure portal
+services: ''
+suite: powerapps
+documentationcenter: ''
+author: MandiOhlinger
+manager: dwrede
+editor: ''

+ms.service: powerapps
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 05/02/2016
+ms.author: guayan

+---
 # Register an API hosted in your app service environment
+> [!IMPORTANT]

-> [AZURE.IMPORTANT] This topic is archived and will soon be removed.
+> This topic is archived and will soon be removed.
 Come and see what we're up to at the new [PowerApps](https://powerapps.microsoft.com).
 >
-> - To learn more about PowerApps and to get started, go to [PowerApps](https://powerapps.microsoft.com).
+> * To learn more about PowerApps and to get started, go to [PowerApps](https://powerapps.microsoft.com).
-> - To learn more about the available connections in PowerApps, go to [Available Connections](https://powerapps.microsoft.com/tutorials/connections-list/).
+> * To learn more about the available connections in PowerApps, go to [Available Connections](https://powerapps.microsoft.com/tutorials/connections-list/).
-> - To learn more about custom APIs in PowerApps, go to [What are Custom APIs](https://powerapps.microsoft.com/tutorials/register-custom-api/).
+> * To learn more about custom APIs in PowerApps, go to [What are Custom APIs](https://powerapps.microsoft.com/tutorials/register-custom-api/).
+>
+>

 <!--Archived
 PowerApps supports registering existing APIs hosted anywhere in the cloud or on-premises, which is really powerful.
 In some scenarios, you may want to develop or create some new APIs.
 For example, you may want to: